 Annual Incentive Bonuses.
 Annual incentives are established for each executive in the form of a percentage of base salary.
 Bonus targets are based on performance criteria related to achievement of the Company's annual plans, such as operating income, earnings per share, cash flow, segment operating income and sales, and bonus targets include, to a certain extent, individualized goals based on areas of responsibility.
-In the last two years, and for the current fiscal year (with bonus based on achieving operating income goals), more emphasis (and reward) has been placed on improving cash flow and managing the balance sheet to reflect the Company's response to market conditions and efforts to position the Company for earnings growth as the overall market improves.
-The bonuses paid to the Company's executive officers for the 2005 fiscal year were 37% of the executives' maximum potential bonus amounts for the year.
+In recent years, and for the current fiscal year (with bonus based on achieving operating income goals), more emphasis (and reward) has been placed on improving cash flow and managing the balance sheet to reflect the Company's response to market conditions and efforts to position the Company for earnings growth as the overall market improves.
 The determination of the amount of any bonus to be paid is made after the end of the year based on the degree to which the performance criteria have been met.
-At risk, performance-based bonus compensation averaged approximately 24.7% of total annual cash compensation for the executive officers named in the Summary Compensation Table during the fiscal year ended November 26, 2005.
+No bonuses were paid to the Company's executive officers for the 2006 fiscal year because the threshold performance criteria were not achieved.

 Stock Option Grants.
 Grants of stock options to the Company's executives under the Company's stock option plans provide incentives to achieve the Company's long-term performance objectives.
 Whether a grant will be made to an executive officer, and if so in what amount, is determined by the Committee based on the Committee's subjective evaluation of the executive officer's potential contribution to the Company's future success, the level of incentive already provided by the number and terms of the executive officer's existing stock option holdings and the market price of the Company's Common Stock.
-No stock options were awarded to executive officers or other key managers in fiscal year 2005.
+The only stock options awarded to executive officers or other key managers in fiscal year 2006 were a grant covering 150,000 shares awarded to a new executive officer who joined the Company in July 2006.